dCache/www-dcache-org/README.md

 The middle of the main page has a promotion section that is always on top of the news feed.
 The content of the promotion is taken from `_index.md` file.

 ### Custom css

-The look and feel pf the page can be modified by `css` located in `static/css/custom.css` file.
+The look and feel of the pages can be adjusted by `css` located in `static/css/custom.css` file.